03 Unforeseen Elements

 The Actual Situation

-Everyone, their weapons still up, slowly looked at the police detective.
+Everyone, had their weapons still raised, slowly looked at the police detective.

 “Listen,” Kazuo said.
 “I just got out of the hospital after two weeks in a coma because of an explosion at the water tanks.
 I wake up and Archean has been bought over by Mao-Kwik.
 All I want to do is to bring my new cat home and take a long rest today!”

 “Mebi to know something milowda know,” said Wengthai.

 “Perhaps you know more about this Mao-Kwik takeover,” said Reza.
 “Perhaps Mao-Kwik made Bright Blade disappear.”

 “Okay,” the exasperated Kazuo began.
 “Let me tell you what I know.”
 Then he told them his misadventure at the Gertak Lembu water tanks but stopped short of telling them about the figure surrounded by a cloud of glowing blue fireflies.
 His own colleagues had disbelieved him, chalking it up to concussion caused by the explosion.
 He also mentioned the infiltrators who had OPA tattoos.